EliaTogni/Univault/Classes/Simulation.md

 ![[GaussianWebsite.png]]

 ### Interval Estimates
 Let's extend the previous reasoning.
 Indeed, we understood that returning a specific value, a single real number is not so meaningful.
-That is why we are more likely to give **interval estimates**.
+Although the sample mean $\overline{X}$ is an effective estimator of $\theta$, we do not really expect that $\overline{X}$ will be equal to $\theta$ but rather that it will be close.
+That is why we are more likely to give **interval estimates**, intervals for which we have a certain degree of confidence that $\theta$ lies within.

 ![[IntervalEstimatesExample.png]]